 Chemical Ignition Sources

-Some examples of Chemical ignition sources
+Some examples of chemical ignition sources that you may find in the workplace include:

 - Vigorous oxidising reactions